 news & updates

-The Regimental Manual (Change 5) linked on this Home Page has been approved by the Senate and is the most up-to-date source for customs, dinners and dress.
+The Regimental Manual (Change 6) linked on this Home Page has been approved by the Senate and is the most up-to-date source for customs, dinners and dress.
 Since the original version was issued in 2010 there have been major changes and corrections.
 The latest changes include an updated mandate for Delta Company, adding the new AFGHANISTAN Battle Honour, the protocol for carrying pipe banners, a new Certificate of Appreciation, all serving members (including the P&D) wear balmoral in CADPAT, and the Drum Major wears white gloves in DEU #1 and Ceremonial Dress.

 SUPPORT THE REGIMENT

 Our regimental association is always looking for serving, former or friends of the Regiment to assist with the preservation of history and artifacts; educating the community about the military; and supporting soldiers deployed overseas.
 Fellowship is also offered.

 Interested?
 Annual dues are $15.00 per calendar year.
 Contact Cathy MacDonald at email@example.com